floragunncom/search-guard-docs/_docs/upgrading.md

 Upgrades from one version of Search Guard to another can be done with a rolling restart.
 If there are no breaking changes mentioned in the Search Guard changelog, you don't need to adapt any configuration files.

-Given there are no breaking changes between the versions, you can directly upgrade to the latest Search Guard version and do not need to upgrade one version at a time.
+Given there are no breaking changes, you can directly upgrade to the latest Search Guard version and do not need to upgrade one version at a time.
 To do so:

 * Stop your Elasticsearch node
 * Remove the old version of Search Guard